flowdy/FlowgencyTM/README.md

 What it is not
 --------------

-I, the project initiator and maintainer, *think* I have put into it some quite revolutionary nowhere-else-seen concepts, but in fact just my ego believes it is the next big thing.
-At least it is realized in the hope that it is useful for someone.

-However, it is not all meant for more than small-scale project management, ignoring management of costs, assets, risks etc. Neither as an enterprise-level groupware solution.
-But you are welcome to enhance it with interfaces to groupware products for tasks import or the propagation of those done.
+It is not all meant for more than small-scale project management, ignoring management of costs, assets, risks etc. Neither as an enterprise-level groupware solution, inspite of its (planned) basic delegation features.
+But you are welcome to enhance it with interfaces to groupware products e.g. for tasks import or the propagation of those done.

-FlowgencyTM is neither some piece of "social" stuff.
-There is nothing to share, you need not join some network.
-It serves its purpose by helping you alone.
-Nobody must be imposed to socialize by computer and the internet, that way socializing gets perverted.
+FlowgencyTM is *not harmless*.
+To run the server component for others, so they need only to click a link and to sign up, requires a quite sense for ethical responsibility.
+Used in a wrong way, it can lead to economical and even social damage – frankly, in contrary to what it has been realized for.
+Particularly, use must not be solicited, so nobody is to suffer any negative consequence by choosing against, even if by only seeing others get promotive benefits from its use.

 How best to benefit from using FlowgencyTM
 ------------------------------------------